ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```
->**Note:** When you add a new user to administer K8s, don't forget to enter the above commands
+>**Note:** When you add a new user to administer K8s, don't forget to enter the above commands under that user.

 Check the status of the master with the command:
 ```sh